keel-fi/svm-alm-controller/README.md

-# Nova SVM ALM Controller
+# Keel SVM ALM Controller

-The Nova SVM ALM (Asset-Liability Management) Controller is intended to facilitate the controlled management of asset and liability positions on behalf of the Nova Star on Solana.
+The Keel SVM ALM (Asset-Liability Management) Controller is intended to facilitate the controlled management of asset and liability positions on behalf of the Keel Star on Solana.

 In effect, it is a program-owned address with: